Learn basic HTML formatting you can use to format content in your posts and pages …

 WordPress HTML allows you to add custom HTML to both the post and page body and head sections.

-WordPress HTML.
+WordPress HTML – Plugin For WordPress.
 (Screenshot source: plugin website)

-Raw HTML lets you disable automatic formatting like automatic paragraph creation and smart quotes, and use raw HTML/JS/CSS code in your posts without WordPress messing it up.
+Raw HTML lets you disable automatic formatting like smart quotes and automatic paragraph creation, and use raw HTML/JS/CSS code in your WordPress posts.

-Raw HTML.
+Raw HTML – WordPress Plugin.
 (Screenshot source: plugin website)

 As you can see in the screenshot above, WordPress converts the symbols “<” and “>” into their HTML code equivalents (called ASCII characters).